sven-gerlach/tic-tac-toe-api/README.md

 ## Deployment

-This app is deployed on AWS Elastic Beanstalk.
-A CI/CD pipeline is set up for the main branch such that any push or merge into main results in a new deployment.
-The main branch is deployed at this [URL](http://tictactoeapi-env.eba-hpiuzwz2.us-east-1.elasticbeanstalk.com/).
+The app is deployed on Render.
+Every push or merge into the main branch will initiate a deployment.
+Initially the app was deployed on AWS Beanstalk but the pricing of an always on server would have been about $6 per month.

 ## Important URLs